Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

   -?, -h, --help  Show help and usage information

 Commands:
-  update     Update to the latest version of Valet version    Check the version of the Valet docker container. configure  Start an interactive prompt to configure credentials used to authenticate with your CI server(s). audit      An audit will output a list of data used in a CI/CD instance. dry-run    Convert a pipeline to a GitHub Actions workflow and output its yaml file.
+  update     Update to the latest version of actions-importer version    Check the version of the actions-importer docker container. configure  Start an interactive prompt to configure credentials used to authenticate with your CI server(s). audit      An audit will output a list of data used in a CI/CD instance. dry-run    Convert a pipeline to a GitHub Actions workflow and output its yaml file.